-Poll: 2 of 3 Americans say IS threat
+Poll: 2 of 3 Americans say IS threat is important

 Washington — Sixty-five percent of Americans now say the threat from the Islamic State group is very or even extremely important, and nearly half think the U.S. military response in Iraq and Syria has not gone far enough, according to an Associated Press-GfK poll.
 Most want to see America’s partners step up their contribution to the fight,